-- Rapid – DNA isolation in under 20 minutes (after lysis)
+- Rapid – DNA isolation in less than 20 minutes post-lysis

-- High-quality – Purified DNA suitable for most applications
+- High-quality – DNA is suitable for a variety of downstream applications

 For Research Use Only.
 Not for use in diagnostic procedures.